eswong610/user-guide-docs/README.md

 ---
 ## User guide on Mongodb Atlas

-By: Emmy Wong
-contribution:
-* NodeJs
-* Queries
-* Data Input
-* Troubleshoot
-* Glossary

-Tam Nguyen
-contribution:
-* Introduction
-* Schema
-* Setting
-* Glossary
-* Readme
 ---

 ## Introduction
-The purpose of this user guide is to contribute to the limited information made available for mongodb Atlas.
-This repository is for the instructional guide for entry level developer to learn the simple features of mongodb Atlas database-as-a-service.

-These steps should help other developers wanting to learn **mongodb Atlas** on the early setups and how to connect mongodb onto their **node.js server**.
+The purpose of this user guide is to contribute to the information made available for mongodb Atlas.
+This repository is for the instructional guide for an intermediate level developer who is new to databases to learn the simple features of mongodb Atlas.
+These steps should help other developers wanting to learn mongodb Atlas on the early setups and how to connect mongodb onto their node.js application.

 ## Prerequisite